-NOTE A positive value indicates that the virtual channel is using less than its expected amount of link bandwidth.
+NOTE A negative value indicates that the virtual channel is using more than its expected amount of link bandwidth.

-k.
-Bandwidth Credit shall saturate at plus or minus the Bandwidth Credit Limit, i.e. if the Bandwidth Credit reaches a Bandwidth Credit Limit it is set to the value of the Bandwidth Credit Limit.
+- h.
+Bandwidth Credit shall saturate at plus or minus the Bandwidth Credit Limit, i.e. if the Bandwidth Credit reaches a Bandwidth Credit Limit it is set to the value of the Bandwidth Credit Limit. - i.
+The Bandwidth Credit Limit shall be set to a value not smaller than the Link Bandwidth.